stelzinga/MF/MGT_99.Legend.md

 For a listed company Equity represents the net worth of the Venture and is the difference between Assets and Liabilities.
 For a non-listed company, the name used is Capital.
 Equity includes Shares issued as well as retained Earnings.
 Issuing Shares relinquishes control of the company to Shareholders who expect sustained positive performance of the company i.e., Earnings redistributed as Dividends or share price increase or both.
 As a form of funding, it is long term and infrequent.
 It is mostly a concern for Management on company level.

 ### Management
 The Management Functions of the POLC i.e., Planning, Organising, Leading and Controlling, academically explain the foundations that continuously drive and optimise Operations.
 These are the four main deliverables of Management and are what Management in its essence is about (they are all discussed in detail below).
-In addition to the above four Management Functions, there are two more deliverables within Management.
+In addition to these four Management Functions, there are two more deliverables within Management.
 The first one is the *Management Cycle*, or *MC*, which reflects the continuous performance of the four Management Functions, but expressed in terms of the key deliverables of Operations: *Revenue*, *Cost*, *Risk*, *Run*, and *Change*, with the rest of the Profile Tree Items (Staff, Assets, Suppliers, Equity, HR, Finance, etc.) all captured in the generic cycle called *General Management*, *General* or just *Management*.
 Combined with *Intel* as the information contributing step, these 7 items of the Management Cycle are referred to as *Managerial 7*.
 The second deliverable of Management is *Management Improvement*, which, as the name suggests, involves improving the performance of Management itself, including improving Managers.
 Note that involvement in the deliverables in Management, Planning, Organising, Leading and Controlling depends on the *Management Level* e.g., CEO, department head, line manager, team leader, etc.

 ### Planning
 Planning involves Processes to establish *what is to be done where, when and why* and *how*.
 This first Management Function defines why the Venture exists (*Context*, *Purpose*, *Vision* and *Mission*), within which boundaries it expects its Staff to operate (#Values* and *Bylaws*), and how it assesses the Environment versus its own capacity (*SWOT* and *Intel*).
 Planning ultimately yields the aforementioned deliverables Goals and Objectives which drive the Services to produce.
 By design, Planning also establishes metrics for Objectives, expressed as Revenue, Cost and Risk, including metrics for Balance Sheet, which are subsequently used in Controlling.
 The result of Planning is a *Plan* or *Planning* and depending on detail and how forward looking they are, they are called *Strategic Plan* a.k.a. *Strategy*, *Tactical Plan*, or *Operational Plan* a.k.a. *Operating Model*.
-The latter is the blueprint of everything involved across the Profile Tree but focussing on the Run of the Venture.
+The latter is the blueprint of everything involved across the Profile Tree but focusing on the Run of the Venture.

 ### Organising
 Organising involves Processes to establish *who does it* and *how to do it*.
 This Management Function frames the Activities that perform specific Objectives defined in Planning, and it defines how Staff are organised in Groups such that they can use Assets and Suppliers to achieve those Objectives within the Activities.
 Organising also establishes *Roles & Responsibilities* of Staff using the concept of *Delegation* of *Responsibility* and *Authority*, thus creating *Accountability*.
 The result of Organising is an *Organisation*, both of Activities and Groups.